meet our team

 Monika Johnson Hostler is the President and CEO of the National Alliance to End Sexual Violence.
 She previously served as the Executive Director of the North Carolina Coalition Against Sexual Assault (NCCASA) since 1999 and is a founding Managing Partner of RALIANCE.
 In addition to working on behalf of 90 rape crisis centers in North Carolina, Ms. Johnson Hostler is a pivotal asset to the national sexual assault movement.
 She has also served on the Wake County Board of Education since 2013 and was elected Board Chair in 2016.
 She received her Bachelor’s Degree from Fayetteville State University and a Master’s Degree in Public Administration from NC Central University.
 Her leadership in the anti-sexual violence movement and the public education field are examples of her commitment to social justice and equality.

-Terri Poore, Policy Director of the National Alliance to End Sexual Violence
+Terri Poore, Policy Director

 Advocating for social justice, especially for survivors and sexual violence prevention, is her passion.
 Terri worked at the National Sexual Assault Coalitions Resource Sharing Project providing technical assistance on the Sexual Assault Services Program before joining NAESV full time.
 She was with the Florida Council Against Sexual Violence for 13 years as the Director of Public Affairs and, before that, as the Director of Training and Technical Assistance.
 In the 90’s, Terri worked as a sexual violence counselor and program coordinator at a rape crisis center in North Florida and as a victim advocate in the Office of the State Attorney.
 Terri holds a master’s degree in social work from Florida State University and a BA in Sociology from Loyola University in New Orleans.
 When not in D.C., her home base is Tallahassee, Florida.

-Maureen L. Gallagher, Advocacy Coordinator
+Maureen L. Gallagher, Policy and Programs Manager

 Maureen has more than 25 years of experience in the field of sexual and domestic violence intervention and prevention, including children and family services.
-She joins NAESV full time,after having worked with the organization as a consultant.
+She joined NAESV full-time after working with the organization as a consultant.
 Prior to consulting, Maureen served as the Policy Director for Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault and Domestic Violence for nearly 10 years.
 Maureen also served as Sexual Assault Program Coordinator at the Nebraska Coalition to End Sexual and Domestic Violence for several years before moving back to Boston.
 She received a BA in Sociology from the College of the Holy Cross and an MA in Sociology from the University of Nebraska-Lincoln.
 In 2022, Maureen received a Master of Legal Studies degree from Northeastern University.
 Her anti-violence work is informed by her early experience providing direct services to victims and survivors and their families and is grounded in a social justice and racial equity framework.

 Megan Owens, MSW, Corporate Research Associate